benshimonz/V1/README.md

 (_b_ denotes the number of branches)

-**Note:** If a branch contains only a property tag (without constraints) - it is evaluated as a valid assignment.
+If a branch contains only a property tag (without constraints) - any value is evaluated as valid.

-Here is an example of nested quantifiers:
+Here is an example of **nested quantifiers**:

 _**Q8:** Any person born prior to 1970 and died, or that his father born no later than 1/1/1950_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q008.png)

-A second way to use quantifiers is with a relationship at the right end of the left component, and each branch starts with either:
+**A second way to use quantifiers:** The left component ends with a relationship, and each right component starts with either:

 * An entity (red / blue / yellow)
 * A quantifier

 Here is an example:

 _**Q11:** Any current employee of IBM that, since 2011 or later, knows someone that left Oracle or Microsoft on or after June 2010_